-This NQ Accounting course is designed to provide you with a good grounding in the accounting skills required for business.
-Successfully completing this course allows you to progress on to a Higher National course in accounting or potentially to jobs at an introductory level in an accounting or business organisation.
+This introductory Accounting course (the first of 2 over the year) is designed to provide you with a good grounding in the accounting skills required for business.
+Successfully completing this course allows you to progress on to the 2nd short course (Jan – Jun) called Access to HND Accounting.
+These 2 short courses will provide you with the skills and knowledge to move on to a Higher National course in accounting or potentially to jobs at an introductory level in an accounting or business organisation.

 What will I learn?

 Please note that due to the impact of COVID-19, this course will be delivered via a blended learning approach - which may include limited face-to-face learning on campus combined with remote learning off-campus and digital learning approaches.
 If and when delivery is taking place on-campus, there will be reduced student numbers and physical distancing measures in place.
 If you require any support in learning digitally please inform the Course Leader or Student Support team.

 - Management accounting

 - Preparing final accounts

 - Recording cash and financial transactions

 The College has employer links with a variety of organisations.
 As part of your course you may go on a trip to visit an organisation and/or guest speakers may be brought in.

 If you are successful, you may progress to HND Accounting.

 If you wish to progress, you should gain a pass in all units, as well as having an excellent academic reference and attendance.